Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: Introduction

 \section{Introduction}

 The thermodynamic evolution of strongly interacting, closed quantum systems offers insight into behavior that cannot be described by conventional statistical mechanics.
 Unlike classical systems, which explore all of their states with equal probability in the thermodynamic limit, the evolution of an isolated quantum system is unitary.
 The eigenstate thermalization hypothesis (ETH) proposes that if a quantum system thermalizes for any initial state, then it must likewise reach thermal equilibrium when initialized in any of the many-body energy eigenstates~\cite{deutsch_quantum_1991,srednicki_chaos_1994,rigol_thermalization_2008}.
 For a system that obeys the ETH, entanglement can spread rapidly while the memory of the initial state becomes inaccessible to local measurements.
 In the presence of disorder, an alternative fate is many-body localization (MBL), in which some signature of the initial state remains at long times~\cite{nandkishore_manybody_2015,abanin_recent_2017, abanin_colloquium_2019}.
-Nonergodic dynamics are also possible if the initial state has large overlap with quantum many-body scar states, which form a small subset of energy eigenstates disconnected from the rest of the Hilbert space~\cite{turner_weak_2018}.
-Understanding these dynamics will provide insight into the fundamental physics of energy transport, localization, collective behavior, and entanglement growth.
-Furthermore, control of closed quantum systems is necessary for engineering quantum devices and for the analog modeling of condensed matter.
+Nonergodic dynamics are also possible if the initial state has significant overlap with only a small subset of the energy eigenstates.
+These special eigenstates were recently dubbed \textit{quantum many-body scar states}~\cite{turner_weak_2018}.